PDF Archive

 Amigo always needs people who are willing to show up, use their skills, and stay for more than a day.

-Explore photos and stories from years of ministry International Cafe, retreats, classes, and moments that have shaped our community.
+Explore photos and stories from Hannah's years of ministry in the UK through International Cafe, retreats, classes, and everyday moments, as well as the continuing Amigo ministry in South Korea.

 Hannah is a missionary whose journey of love and care began in Wimbledon, United Kingdom, and continued in South Korea in 2006.
-For more than 20 years, she has walked alongside refugees, including multicultural families and North Korean defectors, offering meals, counseling, language support, and musical events for healing.
+For more than 20 years, she has walked alongside North Korean defectors, refugees, and multicultural families, offering meals, counseling, language support, and musical events for healing.

 Her story is not only about service, but about staying, listening, and building belonging one relationship at a time.